 GeneCards Summary for MFN2 Gene

 MFN2 (Mitofusin 2) is a Protein Coding gene.
-Diseases associated with MFN2 include charcot-marie-tooth neuropathy type 2a and charcot-marie-tooth disease, type 2a2.
-Among its related pathways are Hemostasis and Glucose / Energy Metabolism.
+Diseases associated with MFN2 include Hereditary Motor And Sensory Neuropathy Via and Charcot-Marie-Tooth Disease, Type 2A2.
+Among its related pathways are Glucose / Energy Metabolism and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include GTP binding and ubiquitin protein ligase binding.
 An important paralog of this gene is MFN1.